UQ-Trust-Lab/PdD/README.md

 }
 ```

-## What’s PdD All About?
+## 🛠️ How Does PdD Work?

-Imagine a sentence like: "I am the best student in the world."
-Instead of thinking about words as a whole, PdD treats each sentence as a **list of individual characters**, opening up incredible possibilities for text manipulation!

-For instance, the sentence above becomes:
+Imagine this simple sentence:

+> **"I am the best student in the world."**

+Instead of processing whole words, PdD views this as a **sequence of characters**, unlocking powerful transformations:

 ```python
 ['I', ' ', 'a', 'm', ' ', 't', 'h', 'e', ' ', 'b', 'e', 's', 't', ' ',